andreasawenlof/do-u-know-hans/assets/docs/README.md

 #### Client Goals

 - To view the site on a range of different devices
-- To understand what the artist is about
+- To understand the rules of the quiz
-- To be able to listen to music
+- To be able to listen to some amazing soundtracks
-- To relate and become a follower of her journey
+- To maybe become more interested in the soundtracks and knowing more about them and maybe listening to the in their entirety.
-- To have clear links and no confusion where to go
+- To have a clear and clean interface where the choices are clear.

-#### First Time Visitor Goals
+#### Visitor Goals
 - I want to know what the artist is about and through that know if i'm interested or not
 - I want to be able to listen or watch the artist media either on the site or being able to click external links that can open in a new tab
 - I want to be able to contact the artist or send them a message

-#### Returning Visitors Goals
-- I want to see updates of new releases
-- I want to be able to contact her or send a message
-- I want to still be able to relate and recognize myself as last time

 ## Design